RubendeBruin/DAVE/docs/managed_nodes.rst

 - take care of the creation of their managed nodes when producing python code
 - implement "depends_on".
 This is used for sorting the nodes before creating python code
 - implement "managed_nodes"
+- implement "delete".
+This function deletes the manager and MAY delete managed nodes if needed.

 Mangers may:
 - change the nodes that they manage